shopware/docs/products/guided-shopping/README.md

     ```

     {% hint style="info" %}
-    💡 Alternatively, you can invoke the `plugins` command manually, using directly:
+    💡 Alternatively, you can invoke the `plugins` command manually, using :
     `npx @shopware-pwa/cli@canary plugins --user YOUR_ADMIN_USERNAME --password=YOUR_SECRET_PASS`
-    then, the application is ready for the rebuild process.
+    Now, the application is ready for the rebuild process.

-    Note that the admin credentials are required to connect to the installed plugin library through an ADMIN API.
+    Note that the admin credentials are required to connect to the installed plugin library through an Admin API.
     {% endhint %}

 1. Re-deploy Shopware PWA